People ask me all

 wheel of delicious Naxos cheese that you can hide in your luggage and eat for the next year.
 Or go up to Athinas Street and beneath the Hotel Attalos is the Pantopoulio Peri Lesvou who sell all sorts of cheeses from Lesvos as well as ouzo, sardines, wine and a whole variety of dry goods from the island.
 Walk back to Platia Iroon Square and you ladies can leave your husbands at the El Habenero Cuban Cigar Shop you can follow Agia Anargiron Street and stop in the Komboloi Museum maybe

-the best komboloi (worry-beads) shop and keep going until you see an amazing soap shop at 31 Ag Anargiron, with a name you will never remember: Sabatar Hermanos/Jabones Natureales, with some of the best smelling natural soaps and beauty products in a very colorful setting.
+the best komboloi (worry-beads) shop and turn left until you see an amazing soap shop at 19 Takis street called Babouki with some of the best smelling natural soaps and beauty products in a very colorful setting.
 I bought the cannabis soap and have been taking several showers a day ever since.
-Or check around the corner on tiny Nika Street where there is a shop where bouzoukia, baglamas, aouds and other stringed instruments are handmade.
+Also see the two shops that sell copper pots and pans and all sorts of interesting things where Takis Street becomes Navarchou Apostoli.
+There are a couple antique stores on the street as well.
+Or check around the corner on tiny Nika Street which intercests with Ag Anagiron Street near the small church where there is a shop where bouzoukia, baglamas, aouds and other stringed instruments are handmade.

 Food as Gifts?
 Is it Legal?
 Who knows?